 Short-term: Continue researching and applying for social enterprise grants which are relevant to our clients long term needs.
+Building the capacity for the development of our social enterprises.

-Long-term: To build on our current coffee cart as a social enterprise and explore other business case models for our clients and the organisation.
+Long-term: To build on our current coffee cart as a social enterprise and explore other business case models for our clients and the organisation into the future.